ElektraInitiative/libelektra/doc/CODING.md

 	* @brief <short statement about the content of the file>
 	*
 	* @copyright BSD License (see doc/COPYING or http://www.libelektra.org)
-	*
 	*/

 \endverbatim

 Note:

-- file has *no* parameters.
+- `@file` has *no* parameters.
-- brief should contain a short statement about the content of the file.
+- `@brief` is optional and should contain a short statement about the content of the file.

-The duplication of the filename, author and date is not needed, because this information is tracked using git.
+The duplication of the filename, author and date is not needed, because this information is tracked using git and doc/AUTHORS already.